PowerDNS/grafana-metronome/README.md

 After logging in as admin, click on the left-top menu > Data Sources > Add Data Source.
 Fill out the following fields:

- * Name: pick anything, like 'metronome'.
+ * Name: make sure to use 'metronome' to be able to use the shipped PowerDNS dashboard configurations.
 You might want to click 'default' to make it the default data source.
  * Type: graphite
  * Url: http://graphiteapi:8000 (this hostname will be available within the Docker container)
  * Access: proxy
  * No authentication

+If you go to your dashboards, your will find a few PowerDNS dashboards that display similar graphs as the default Metronome distribution (currently only for dnsdist, the ones for the recursor and authoritive server are coming soon).

-Now you are ready to add new dashboards.
-You might want to check the [Grafana Getting Started Guide](http://docs.grafana.org/guides/gettingstarted/) on how to do this.
+You might want to check the [Grafana Getting Started Guide](http://docs.grafana.org/guides/gettingstarted/) on how to add new dashboards and customize the shipped ones.

 ## Manual installation